frebib/year-4-notes/cl/notes/1-parsing.md

 ## LR(0)

 ### Items Introduction
-- We can make LR deterministic but using items
+- We can make LR deterministic by using items
 - An item is a rule with a "pointer" to how much of that rule we have seen so far
 - For example `[A -> α∘β]` means that: